alexandreyamassaka/Leetcode/docs/complexity_analysis.md

 - Space Complexity: O(n) - In worse case, we store all elements in the has table.

 ### 0002 - Add Two Numbers
+- Solution Approach: Linked List Traversal
+- Time Complexity: O(max(m, n)) - We traverse both lists once, when m and n are their respective lengths.
+- Space Complexity: O(max(m, n)) - The output list has at most max(m, n) + 1 nodes in the worse case due to carry propagation.